Saketh-Gurram/robot-rest-api/README.md

 Check if the bot is moving using the 'waxd s ' keys

+# Robot Navigation Instructions

+## Estimating Initial Pose

+1. **Initiate Pose Estimation:**
+   - Click on the "2D Pose Estimate" button available in the RViz menu.
+   - On the displayed map, select the approximate location of the robot.
+   - Adjust the large green arrow to indicate the robot's orientation.

+2. **Refine Robot's Position:**
+   - Launch the keyboard teleoperation node to precisely position the robot.
+   - Use keyboard controls to move the robot and align it accurately on the map.
+   - Move the robot back and forth to gather surrounding environment data for better localization.
+   - To avoid conflicting commands, terminate the keyboard teleoperation node by entering Ctrl + C in the terminal.

+## Setting Navigation Goal

+1. **Define Navigation Goal:**
+   - Access the RViz menu and choose the "2D Nav Goal" option.
+   - Select the desired destination on the map.
+   - Adjust the green arrow to indicate the direction the robot will face upon reaching the destination.

 ## Running rviz
 We need to run rviz to map the world generated in gazeboo
 ```bash